-Some dental bridge work can last for the remainder of your life, and sometimes they break and need to be replaced sooner than you anticipated.
-It all depends on the person and the quality of the dental bridge that was created for your mouth.
+Some dental bridge work is designed to last the rest of your life, but occasionally they break and require replacement sooner than you had anticipated.
+Everything is dependent on the individual and the caliber of the dental bridge that was made specifically for your mouth.

 At Seablue Dental, we use top-notch dental materials to custom create dental bridges for each of our patients.
 As long as you maintain good oral hygiene and dental health, a dental bridge will last a lifetime.
 This includes utilizing your teeth properly, cleaning and flossing twice daily, visiting your preferred local dentist every two years, and ensuring sure you wear mouth protectors when participating in sports.